psp-re/psp-re.github.io/content/quickstart/_index.md

 engineering on PSP.
 This guide works for both reverse engineering kernel modules and userland (most probably game) binaries.

-It is supposed you already know how to reverse engineer: if you don't, check a ghidra tutorial and preferably also a MIPS assembly course.
+It is supposed you already know how to reverse engineer: if you don't, check a Ghidra tutorial and preferably also a MIPS assembly course.

 Note there exists alternatives to Ghidra, for example using IDA Pro.
 Ghidra is used here because: